 The Tourism Authority of Thailand (TAT) has an office in Phuket Town at 191 Thalang Rd. (tel.
 07621-2213), but, in general, hotel concierge or independent tour desks offer more up-to-date information.
 There are lots of free maps on offer (all are full of advertisements); for driving around the island, pick up the very detailed Map of Phuket (Periplus Editions) at bookstores.
-Restaurants and hotel lobbies are good places to pick up any of a number of free local publications: Phuket Food-Shopping-Entertainment is packed with dining suggestions and ads for many of the island's activities; What's On South has some useful information on Phuket, Ko Phi Phi, and Krabi; and there a few fun local magazines for sale.
-Also look out for the useful Art & Culture South and Old Phuket Treasure Map.
+Restaurants and hotel lobbies are good places to pick up any of a number of free local publications: What's On has some useful information on Phuket, Ko Phi Phi, and Krabi.
+Also look online at www.thephuketnews.com for current events.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.